Bluebell Image

 Welcome to waresleywood.co.uk, a website dedicated to providing information on all topics relating to the Waresley and Gransden Woods reserves of The Wildlife Trust for Bedfordshire, Cambridgeshire and Northamptonshire.

-The bluebell season may be nearly over, but there is still plenty to see and enjoy in the woods.
+The woodland canopy is now in full leaf, giving the woods a completely different feel to the open vistas of early spring.
+No bluebells, but there is still plenty to see and enjoy in the woods.
 As always in a natural environment, visitors should take care, wear sturdy footwear and keep to the paths.

 One of the paths in the wood still remains temporarily closed until the ground dries enough for the removal of ruts along it.
 This closure means that the first section of the re-profiled "main ride" has become a cul de sac, without exit.
 The second, newly profiled ride section will remain closed for two years to allow the ground to resettle and re-generate.
 Please respect the Trust's wishes by not entering this area.